HEALTH AND WELLNESS WRITING

 An increasing number of people are thinking about their health, for one reason or another.
 It may be concern about a condition they are living with.
 It may be them trying to take a more active role in their own health after seeing the struggles of others.
 It may be griping about the costs of healthcare, depending on where you live.

-This is part of the reason while health & wellness writing is a burgeoning niche, even though people seem to have a narrow view of it.
+This is part of the reason while health and wellness writing is a burgeoning niche, even though people seem to have a narrow view of it.
 Some think it is the domain of self-proclaimed experts and bloggers online, and indeed, this sector is growing.
 But what if I told you that the average patient, the highest paid doctors, and everyone in between were reliant on written content as much as they are science?
 Here’s how it all plays out.

 The Health Landscape in 2018